Connection matrices in combinatorial topological dynamics

 We refer to the equivalence classes of $\sim$ as the {\em homotopy equivalence classes}.
-We define the {\em homotopy category} of poset filtered chain complexes, denoted $\ChPfCC$, by taking poset filtered chain complexes as objects, homotopy equivalence classes of filtered chain morphisms in $\PfCC$ as morphisms in $\ChPfCC$, and use the formula
+They enable us to introduce the {\em homotopy category} of poset filtered chain complexes, denoted by $\ChPfCC$, by taking poset filtered chain complexes as objects, homotopy equivalence classes of filtered chain morphisms in~$\PfCC$ as morphisms in~$\ChPfCC$, and using the formula